CypherTree/django-hierarchical-user-mgmt/README.md

 # Django Hierarchial User Management

-A task management app demonstrating use of hierarchial permissions
+A Task Management app (API) demonstrating use of hierarchial permissions

 ## Pre-requisites